British couple missing after Valencia floods ‘found dead in their car’

 She was told the two were missing on Thursday after friends checked on them and found their pets at home but their vehicle gone.

+She said: “He said ‘Ruth, get your husband’.
+I called my husband in and he just said ‘Martin, hold your wife’, and said that they’d been found and they’d been found in their car.”

+“We still don’t know exactly what happened to them.
+The only thing we’ve got from this is that they were together.
+It’s not the way you want your parents to go.”

-More than 200 people have been confirmed dead in the flooding disaster so far.
+More than 200 people have been confirmed dead in the flooding disaster so far, with searches continuing for bodies inside houses and the thousands of cars left strewn in the streets.

+Volunteers and residents are helping thousands of soldiers and police officers clean up the mud and debris left behind by the floods.

-A Foreign, Commonwealth and Development Office spokesperson said: “We are supporting the family of a British man and woman who have died in Spain and are in contact with the local authorities.”
+A Foreign, Commonwealth and Development Office spokesman said: “We are supporting the family of a British man and woman who have died in Spain and are in contact with the local authorities.”